openhab/org.openhab.binding.zwave/doc/inovelli/lzw31sn_0_0.md

 ### Parameter 15: LED Indicator Intensity (When Off)

 LED Indicator Intensity (When Off)
-This is the intensity of the LED bar when the switch is off in 10% increments.
+<p&gtThis is the intensity of the LED bar when the switch is off in 10% increments.</p&gt
 Values in the range 0 to 10 may be set.

 The manufacturer defined default value is ```1```.